markschl/seqtool-docs/docs/unique.md

                              records are in input order if the memory limit is *not* exceeded, but are sorted by key otherwise --map-out <MAP_OUT>    Write a map of all duplicate sequence IDs to the given file (or '-' for stdout).
+The (optional) compression format is auto-recognized from the
+                             extension.
 By default, a two-column mapping of sequence ID -> unique reference record ID is written (`long` format).
-                             More formats can be selected with `--map_format` --map-fmt <MAP_FMT>    Column format for the duplicate map `--map-out` (use `--help` for details) [default: long]
+More formats can be selected with `--map_format`
+      --map-fmt <MAP_FMT>    Column format for the duplicate map `--map-out` (use `--help` for details) [default: long]
                              [possible values: long, long-star, wide,